-In 1999, after 30 years as technical director and world–renown winemaker for for Vega Sicilia, Mariano Garcia teamed up with […]Keep Reading
+In 1999, after 30 years as technical director and world–renown winemaker for Vega Sicilia, Mariano Garcia founded Bodegas Aalto.
+From […]Keep Reading

-In 1999, after 30 years as technical director and world–renown winemaker for for Vega Sicilia, Mariano Garcia teamed up with Javier Zaccagnini, then head Ribera del Duero’s Consejo Regulador, to create Aalto.
-From the beginning they have been guided by three principals: old-vine or massale selection Tinto Fino, a wide range of terroirs spread over nine villages in the province of Burgos, and the winemaking talents of Mariano Garcia.
-Currently the partners farm 110 hectares.
+In 1999, after 30 years as technical director and world–renown winemaker for Vega Sicilia, Mariano Garcia founded Bodegas Aalto.
+From the beginning he has been guided by three principals: old-vine or massale selection Tinto Fino, a wide range of terroirs spread over nine villages in the province of Burgos, and his vast experience in viticulture and winemaking.
+Bodegas Aalto controls and farms 110 hectares of vines.
 Twenty hectares are a young vines (a massale selection from their best old-vine material) while the remaining 90 hectares are from 40 to 100 years old.
-The soils where their vineyards are situated vary from stony red clay to free-draining and limestone rich sands providing providing both structure and a purity of fruit to the final wines.
+The soils where their vineyards are situated vary from stony red clay to free-draining and limestone rich sands.
+The combination of the two provides both structure and a purity of fruit to the final wines.

 Final blends are decided by site rather than barrel.
 The primary cuvée, simply known as Aalto, sees about 50% new oak with the remainder in second and third fill barrels.
 In the very best vintages a small selection of the oldest vines fruit from the best sites is bottled separately as Aalto PS (Pagos Selectionados).
 This wine is aged entirely in new French oak and sees an additional four months of elevage.Close